finos/perspective/examples/blocks/src/file/README.md

-A simple CSV loader demo of [Perspective](https://github.com/finos/perspective).
-The given CSV must be in a form Perspective's `Table()` constructor supports:
+A simple file loader demo of [Perspective](https://github.com/finos/perspective).
+The given CSV/Feather must be in a form Perspective's `Table()` constructor supports:

 -   First row must be column names.
 -   Subsequent rows should be mono-typed (but if not you will just get `string` columns